GermanBrainRot/Project-Galileo/README.md

 This is where even the otherwise very sober and honorable philosophical approach of [J. Barandes](https://arxiv.org/pdf/1405.6755) fails.
 He is more bold than Rovelli when it comes to facts being facts, but then (and here, he is less bold than Rovelli) introduces states that are completely epistemic.
 Our observer can only interpret the world, when the point is to explain how and why we can *change* it.

 A novelty in Barandes' picture that deserves mention is that at least officially, he gives decoherence a different role than everyone else: by having ontic facts be facts, decoherence is free to act only on epistemic states.
 Except that in reality, they never decohere so much that we would ever be fully justified to apply the Born rule.
-Our detached, out-of-universe observer is condemned to eternal indecision and nagging philosophical questions.
+Our detached, out-of-universe and rather [Feuerbachian](https://www.marxists.org/archive/marx/works/1845/theses/) observer is condemned to eternal indecision and nagging philosophical questions.
 Sad!

 **The right question** is whether we can provide an ontology based on empirical fact and *good* philosophy, then present the existing formalism in a form suitable to *extend* it with a Born *axiom* (where we need a mathematical justification mirroring the philosophical justification), then complete the picture of the path space and justify why the differences are small enough so we have empirically never noticed them - but maybe could.